-Back pain that interferes with normal daily activities may require surgery for treatment.
+Back or neck pain that interferes with normal daily activities may need surgery for

-Laminectomy is a type of surgery in which a surgeon removes part or all of the vertebral
+treatment.
+Laminectomy is a type of surgery in which a surgeon removes part or all

-bone (lamina).
-This helps relieve compression of the spinal cord or the nerve roots
+of the vertebral bone (lamina).
+This helps ease pressure on the spinal cord or the

-that may be caused by injury, herniated disk, spinal stenosis (narrowing of the canal),
+nerve roots that may be caused by injury, herniated disk, narrowing of the canal (spinal

-or tumors.
-A laminectomy is considered only after medical treatments have proven to
+stenosis), or tumors.
+A laminectomy is considered only after other medical treatments

 Why might I need a laminectomy?

-Low back pain can range from mild, dull, annoying pain, to persistent, severe, and
+Low back or neck pain can range from mild, dull, and annoying to persistent, severe,

-disabling pain.
-Pain in the lower back can restrict your ability to move and function.
+and disabling.
+Pain in the spine can restrict your ability to move and function.
+Laminectomy

-Laminectomy may be done to relieve pressure on the spinal nerves, treat a disk problem,
+may be done to ease pressure on the spinal nerves, treat a disk problem, or remove

 One common reason for having a laminectomy is a herniated disk in the spine.